 Therapy Type: Small Molecule

-Target Type: APP and Amyloid-Related (timeline), Inflammation, Other
+Target Type: Amyloid-Related (timeline), Inflammation, Other

 Condition(s): Mild Cognitive Impairment, Alzheimer's Disease

 U.S. FDA Status: Mild Cognitive Impairment (Phase 2), Alzheimer's Disease (Inactive)

 This compound was initially reported as a γ-secretase modulator but is now portrayed as acting on multiple targets, particularly microglia.
 Long-term use of NSAIDs confers some protection against incident Alzheimer’s, and a widely noted finding that certain NSAIDs lower Aβ42 production independent of their action on the Cox enzymes prompted widespread research into NSAID derivatives of similar function (see Weggen et al., 2001).
 From 2007–2011, CHF5074 was being reported as a γ-secretase modulator that affected Aβ- and other amyloid-related outcomes.
 Subsequent preclinical studies proposed other mechanisms of action, such as restoring neurogenesis, reorganizing the astrocytic cytoskeleton, reducing tau, rescuing synaptic plasticity, or acting on microglia to counteract inflammation (see Nov 2012 conference story; Sivilia et al., 2013).

 Phase 1 clinical trials consisted of three studies in 144 healthy young men to establish pharmacology and initial safety data.
 CH 5074 was reported to be safe and tolerable in these subjects; one notable side effect was mild diarrhea.